 These three categories of Georgia monetary sanctions continue to change from year to year.
-The ongoing 20-plus-year rise in the use of fines and fees has had an effect (this rise is a concerning trend, as budget cuts and reductions are often the very things that move local courts to begin their overreliance on fines and fees), as has a reactionary response from the state legislature to the trend of municipalities passing their own local bail and bond laws intended to curb the practice of allowing those who simply could not pay to sit in pre-trial detention.88,89.
-In both 2022 and 2023, the legislative assembly introduced extreme bond/bail bills: SB 504 in 2022, which would have made every felony a bail-restricted and mandated offense, and SB 63 in 2023, which would have added more than 20 new bail restrictions, including misdemeanors like affray and marijuana possession.
-While both bills were undefeated, though barely, their introduction signaled a backlash on the progress that has been made on bail reform, and it is likely that bail restriction bills will not only come back, but pass.
+The ongoing 20-plus-year rise in the use of fines and fees has had an effect (this rise is a concerning trend, as budget cuts and reductions are often the very things that move local courts to begin their overreliance on fines and fees), as has a reactionary response from the state legislature to the trend of municipalities passing their own local bail and bond laws intended to curb the practice of allowing those who simply could not pay to sit in pre-trial detention.94, 95 In both 2022 and 2023, the legislative assembly introduced extreme bond/bail bills: SB 504 in 2022, which would have made every felony a bailrestricted and mandated offense, and SB 63, introduced in 2023 and passed into law in 2024, which adds more than 30 new bail restrictions (including non-violent and petty misdemeanors like affray, failure to appear, marijuana possession), slows down own recognizance and unrestricted judicial release, and as of the writing of this brief, adds a currently challenged provision that criminalizes bail funds in the state.
+The law is in effect, with the exception of the bail fund position due to the court challenge.